 Stern and Li also analyzed six characteristics of international law firms and their China offices to investigate their predictive value with regard to size.
 They found several significant predictors of larger offices, including how long a firm has been in China (a “first mover advantage” (P. 14.)), and the “global reach” of a firm related to the number of other offices supported outside of the home country.
 Additionally, they found “localization” to be important—meaning how many lawyers have a personal connection to China.
 However, they could not determine whether offices with more lawyers with local connections were better at generating business or whether “bigger firms [were] better at attracting this sought-after group”.
 (P. 15.)

 Their data also offer insight into the ways in which offices’ failure to thrive might relate to the overall structure of law firms.
 By “looking at politics inside law firms” they were able to learn that “arguments for expansion often struggle to attract champions.”
 (19) Generally, since overseas offices are part of organizations in which profits are shared across a single structure, it is common for firms to have an “isolationist wing of partners who see local business thriving and dislike the idea of overseas adventures.
-In their view, every dime spent overseas is a far-fetched business proposition that reduces the profit pool.”6 (P. 18.)
+In their view, every dime spent overseas is a far-fetched business proposition that reduces the profit pool.” ((It would be interesting to learn whether vereins—in which profits are not shared across the firm—are different.))
+(P. 18.)

 One of the most interesting parts of the article is more directly about failure.
 They ask, why don’t more firms close their China offices?
 Their answer is fear: according to one lawyer, “’Firms don’t close … because they figure if they close, they’ll never be able to get back in [because of] licensing and the cost to their reputation.
 And they are right.’”
 (P. 21.)
 The result is that offices are closed surreptitiously.
 Stern and Li visited five offices in their efforts to interview lawyers, for example, that were “deserted …, all locked and dark with piles of mail visible inside the door.
 In all five cases, workers in neighboring offices told us that lawyers at the deserted office live abroad and only occasionally stop by to pay bills and meet clients.”
 (P. 5, n.
 11.)
 The reluctance to close reflects the symbolic and option value of the offices: even a superficial presence serves as a “symbol of global commitment and a bet on future gains.”
 As Stern and Li explain, “A China presence can be a defensive play for firms unsure about the future, in other words, as well as an active effort to make money in the present.
 Nor does maintaining a financially marginal outpost office seem strange when so many other firms are doing it too.”
 (P. 21.)